-On Monday 22 February the Prime Minister announced the Government’s roadmap to ease restrictions in England, which will take effect from Monday 8 March.
+On Monday 29 March the latest step of the Government’s roadmap to ease restrictions in England came into effect.
 Find out more below about current restrictions.

 We’re all in this together - sticking to the UK government's rules is an essential part of protecting yourself and other people.
 Many students and staff in our community have health considerations that make them vulnerable, or have caring responsibilities for vulnerable people.
 We can all do our bit to keep them safe by following the guidance, and staying smart, supportive and safe.